intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 The composition of data traffic has changed since the beginning of the pandemic: the use of videoconferencing services and virtual private networks (VPNs) for access to company resources from the home environment has risen sharply.
 In ISP and IXP network it was overserved {{Feldmann2020}}
+that traffic associated to web conferencing, video, and gaming increased largely in March.
-that traffic resulting from video conferences increased largely.
-Online entertainment demands account for hypergiant traffic surge.
-Yet, the need for remote working increases the relativetraffic share of many "essential" applications like VPN and conferencing tools by more than 200%.
-At the same time, the trafficshare for other traffic classes decreases substantially, e.g., traffic related to education, social media, and—for some periods—CDNs
+For example, the relative traffic share of many "essential" applications like VPN and conferencing tools increased by more than 200%.
+At the same time, the traffic share for other traffic classes decreases substantially, e.g., traffic related to education, social media, and---for some periods---CDNs.
+In April and June, web conferencing traffic is still high compared to the pre-pandemic scenario, while a slight decrease in CDN and social media traffic is observed.
+During these months many people are still working from home, but restrictions have been lifted or relaxed, which likely leads to an increase in in-person social activities and a decrease in online ones.

 At a high level, the traffic in mobile network decreased as a result of reduced population mobility while traffic from home network increased.
 As a result of the shift for working and learning at home, there was a strong increase in video conferencing and remote